-Evergreen content is content on topics that always stay relevant and “fresh” for readers.
-It complies with the SEO principles and helps generate top search engine ranking, attract leads, and connect with existing customers and only requires regular updates.
+Evergreen content is SEO content on topics that always stay relevant and “fresh” for readers.
+It helps generate top search engine ranking, attracts leads, connects a brand with its existing customers, and only requires regular updates.

-Check out the video below to figure out great evergreen content ideas for your company.
+Check out the video below to develop great evergreen content ideas for your company.

 In this article, we’ll explore the importance, benefits, and types of evergreen content.
-Next, we’ll find how to create relevant content and get inspired by some great examples.
+Next, we’ll learn how to create relevant content and get inspired by some great examples.

 Why is evergreen content important?

-To drive traffic to websites, better convert visitors into leads, and establish authority, companies leverage step-by-step guides, tutorials, videos, how-tos, checklists, and podcasts for beginners and professionals.
+Companies leverage step-by-step guides, tutorials, videos, how-tos, checklists, and podcasts for beginners and professionals to drive traffic to their websites, convert visitors into leads, and establish authority.
 However, writing ordinary articles that correspond to the realities of a certain time can’t guarantee the future success of a business.
-Much lies in the marketer's ability to write blog posts that will always be in demand — useful content that isn't subject to time.
+Much lies in a marketer’s ability to write blog posts that will always be in demand — useful content that isn’t subject to time.

-A blog’s team of professionals that manages to create such masterpieces brings knowledge to readers and they consequently reward this company with organic traffic, high search engine rankings, backlinks, and higher ROI.
-Useful, clear, and approachable blog posts can easily reach target audiences and attract prospects.
-By providing customers with informative and up-to-date information, you’ll also be able to retain readers and acquire loyal customers.
+A blog’s team of professionals who create such masterpieces brings knowledge to their readers.
+They consequently reward this company with organic traffic, high search engine rankings, backlinks, and higher ROI.
+Helpful, clear, and approachable blog posts can easily reach target audiences and attract more prospects.
+By providing customers with informative and up-to-date information, you’ll also be able to retain your readers and acquire loyal customers.

-With useful and clear content, brands can reduce bounce rates of their websites.
+With valuable and clear content, brands can reduce bounce rates of their websites.
 Using keywords and links also allows companies to support their SEO strategy and stay in the lead.

 There are even more reasons why brands consider creating “fresh” blog posts.
 Read on to unveil more advantages of this marketing technique.

-Leveraging quality articles that comply with SEO principles brings value to your business.
-There are several pros evergreen content brings, they are as follows:
+Leveraging quality articles that comply with key SEO principles brings value to your business.
+There are several pros evergreen content brings, and they are as follows:

 - a steady stream of readers;

-- high level of traffic to a website;
+- a high level of traffic driven to a website;

 - strong relationships with existing customers;